 Background

 Preterm infants are at higher risk of hypoglycemia.
-Feeding, oral glucose gel and IV dextrose are methods of correction of hypoglycemia.
-This study focuses mainly on the effectiveness of oral glucose gel in neonatal hypoglycemia when compared to IV dextrose.
+Feeding, oral glucose gel and Intravenous (IV) dextrose are methods for correcting hypoglycemia.
+This study primarily focuses on the effectiveness of oral glucose gel in neonatal hypoglycemia when compared to IV dextrose.

 Methods